 What has changed the most in your recording setup since you started?

-How has podcasting helped create opportunities for you?
+How has or has podcasting helped create opportunities for you?